 Despite these changes, travelling to Ireland has not been affected, as the Common Travel Area remains in place.
 This means British citizens can continue to travel and work in Ireland without a visa or any limit on their stay.

 This article is from the December 2020 issue of Employment and Immigration Law Update, our monthly newsletter for HR professionals.
 To download the latest issue, please visit the newsletter section of our website.
-For more details regarding any of the matters covered in this update, please contact Clare Hedges or Janice Leggett in our Immigration Team.
+For more details regarding any of the matters covered in this update, please contact Janice Leggett in our Immigration Team.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at December 2020.